Dzikriananda/CalorieGuru-MobileApp/README.md

 Calorie Guru is designed to help users easily log their daily calorie consumption, providing a convenient way to monitor their diet and make informed decisions about their nutrition.
 This app simplifies the process of keeping track of calories consumed throughout the day.

-# Project Structure Note & other links related to this project
+# Project Structure Note
 Please Note: The package name and folder structure of this project might differ from the original (ereport_mobile_app) due to its origins from a different starter project or template.
 As a result, certain configurations or directory names might retain the structure of the original project.

+# links related to this project
 Links to see the Screenshot of this project : https://drive.google.com/file/d/15FqsO5uVbaEaOf3bEvxJMVa2QOjToX3r/view?usp=sharing

 Links to APK File of this project : https://drive.google.com/file/d/1FKilu2HHDswlS2cH5HQsZkLfPwrfmWjt/view?usp=drive_link

 # Ready to Use!